CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk10.md

 This is a great looking map.
 The dot density style works really nice and they included a how to use the map right from the start:
 ![](https://res.cloudinary.com/civicvision/image/upload/v1552113573/Volume%208/atlast-of-inequality-explanation.png)

-They also included their research method and more explanation how the data was produced and presented.
+They also included their research method and more explanation of how the data was produced and presented.

 _The only critique that I would have is that labels are not readable and do not add any value._